Kesher Pittsburgh’s COVID-19 Policies and Guidelines

 Equity and accessibility

 Jewish tradition teaches that everyone is b’tzelem Elohim (made in the Divine image, with inherent dignity) and we are committed to living this value.
 While many of us are now vaccinated, not everyone is able to get a vaccine - children under 6-months-old remain ineligible and people with certain health conditions are advised not to get the vaccine.
 Furthermore, vaccinated people with autoimmune disorders may be less protected by the vaccine.
-Therefore, as we begin to have in-person events, we will continue to follow COVID safety precautions, and we will continue to offer virtual options.
+Therefore, as we begin to have in-person events, we will offer “masking-required areas”, and we will continue to offer virtual options when possible.
 We will also take physical accessibility and transportation accessibility into account when choosing in-person locations.

 Emotional well-being